grimmhud/django-scraper/README.md

 It is in development, not ready to use.

 ## Features
-- Extract data via CSS selector [WIP].
+- Extract data via CSS selector
+- Export data as CSV

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.